 As in all destinations, successful, profitable businesses are essential for sustainable tourism.
 The growth in tourism value called for in this strategy (SO 1) will primarily be secured and anchored by the efforts of individual businesses, but in the context of a world class destination.
+An essential requirement is that the Cairngorms is seen as an area that welcomes and facilitates investment and as a good place to do business.

-Many of the other strategic objectives are important to the success of business.
-The quality of some tourism services remains quite patchy and the need to be customer focussed and meet or exceed visitor expectations is particularly important (SO 2).
+Many of the strategic objectives are important to the success of business.
+The need to strengthen customer focus (SO 2) and to meet or exceed visitor expectations is particularly important.
+It is essential that all tourism businesses, large and small and irrespective of price level, are driven by a need to provide a high quality visitor experience.

 Businesses will be helped by many of the actions presented above but they can also be supported by some direct assistance.